 Two attempts have been made to sub-divide our large Borders branch into sub-groups.
 In 2011 the branch was tentatively divided into 14 sub-groups, each with identified by a distinctive STR signature which was derived from cladograms (both phylogenetic trees and network diagrams.
 Some of these sub-groups were assigned a local geographic origin, and some an approximate age.
 However SNP tests are now showing that while STR signatures are reliable for identifying distinguishing between branches they are not a reliable tool for dividing these branches into sub-groups, and so SNPs now form the basis of our second, current sub-division.

 Discovered in 2011 thanks to the initiative of one of our members in taking a "Walk-the-Y" test (now redundant), the R-L555 SNP is almost unique to our Borders branch.

 Building on the results of our early BigY tests, including six funded in part by a few generous members, FTDNA launched their custom-designed L555 SNP Pack test in April 2016.
 This tests for 86 SNPs within or downstream of the L555 block, and enables members of our large Borders branch who had not taken a BigY test to be placed on the FTDNA haplotree.

-The L555 section of FTDNA's haplotree has now been expanded to create a Border Irwin genetic family tree which as of end October 2021 includes 65 BigY testers and about twice as many further testers whose have taken single SNP or Pack tests, have siginificant STR matches, or who are genealogically related to such testers.
-This tree now includes 58% of Border Irwin testers.
+The L555 section of FTDNA's haplotree has now been expanded to create a Border Irwin genetic family tree which as of end October 2023 includes 103 BigY testers and many further testers whose have taken single SNP or Pack tests, have significant STR matches, or who are genealogically related to such testers.
+This haplotree now includes 60% of Border Irwin testers.

-Analyses of these L555 BigY tests, including FTDNA's new "Discover" and "Time Tree" tools, suggests that the Border surname probably dates from the 14th century, as roughly predicted by contemporary records.
+Analyses of these L555 BigY tests, including FTDNA's new "Discover" and "Time Tree" tools, suggests that the Border surname probably dates from the first half of the 14th century, as roughly predicted by contemporary records.
 Most of Time Tree's mean TMRCA dates seem remarkably prescient.

 I have also consolidated several decades of research into our surname into three recently published books which complement this Study and add historical background, particularly to the Irvines of Drum and the Border Irwins.
 In particular the comprehensive The Irwin Surname: its Origins, Diaspora and Early Branches, published in 2020, has placed the Study in its wider genealogical context.